MilanvanL/debating_evil/README.md

-# debating_evil
+# Debating Evil
-This repository contains the code (R) of the paper 'Debating Evil: using word embeddings to analyse parliamentary debates on war criminals in the netherlands'
+This repository contains the code (R) of the paper 'Debating Evil: Using Word Embeddings to Analyse Parliamentary Debates on War Criminals in the Netherlands'